project-chip/matter.js/packages/matter.js-tools/README.md

 This package supports build, test and execution infrastructure for other `@project-chip/matter.js` packages.

+> This package supports all Node.js LTS versions starting with 18.x

 ## Rational

 Matter.js consists of a large number of generated TypeScript files.
 We support multiple module formats targeting disparate JavaScript runtimes including Node and web browsers.
 We publish a moderate (and growing) number of packages to NPM.
-We support Linux, Windows and Mac OS.
+We support Linux, Windows and MacOS.

 Previously, TSC analysis and test times had become quite slow.
 A proliferation of configuration files for TSC and test framework was adding significant